natpirath/eCommerceWebsite_FrontEnd/README.md

 # eCommerceWebsite_FrontEnd
 This is a project that I decide to during my break week from college.
-I plan to complete the backend in the next break.
+I plan to complete the backend soon.

 Pages:
 1. Home page: